inogii/inogii/README.md

-# Hi everyone
+# Hi everyone 😁
-I'm **Iñigo Varas** (@inogii) currently studying my MSc in Applied Artificial Intelligence @uc3m.
-Here you will see the projects that I have developed in the past years and I can publicly share.
+I'm **Iñigo Varas** (@inogii) currently studying my MSc in Applied Artificial Intelligence @uc3m 🤓.
+Here you will see the projects that I have developed in the past years and I can publicly share, enjoy the read 😇

 ## 🎓 Education:
 - UPM - BEng in Telecommunication Technologies and Services